blocknative/bitcoin-regtest/README.md

-# Bitcoin regtest
+# Bitcoin simulated network

 ## Description

 Testing Bitcoin is difficult because block times are slow, and there are not many testnet transactions.

-Bitcoin regtest allows spinning up a Dockerized Bitcoin private network consisting of many connected nodes.
-The nodes have funded wallets, and periodically send Bitcoin between eachother and mine a block every 5 seconds.
+Bitcoin simulated network allows spinning up a Dockerized Bitcoin regtest network consisting of many connected nodes.
+The nodes have funded wallets, and periodically send Bitcoin between each other.
+A random node is selected every 5 seconds to mine a block.

 This allows for much more rapid development compared to using the Bitcoin testnet, expecially when testing logic related to new blocks.